rentry/rentry.github.io/_events/farmhouse-film-11-game-night.md

 Saturday, June 12, 2021<br>
 6:00 p.m.

 We'll only ~~show the movie~~ play this game if weather cooperates.
-This will likely be a chilly spring evening, so plan accordingly.
 We'll have the campfire, snacks, and beverages (thanks vaccine!).

 ## Where
 Ryan and Erinn's farmhouse